business dispute arbitration in Jamaica, New York 11434

 Arbitration Battle in Jamaica: The Carter-Mendoza Business Dispute

-In the summer of 2023, a bitter business dispute unfolded in Jamaica, New York (11434), involving two local entrepreneurs, Marcus Carter and Elena Mendoza.
+In the summer of 2023, a bitter business dispute unfolded in Jamaica, New York (11434), involving two local entrepreneurs, the claimant and Elena Mendoza.
 The conflict centered around a $125,000 contract for supplying specialty coffee beans to Carter’s newly opened café, The Roasted Bean.

-Marcus Carter, a lifelong Queens resident, had spent months sourcing high-quality coffee to distinguish his café in a crowded market.
-He struck a deal with Mendoza Trading LLC, owned by Elena Mendoza, a well-regarded importer of exotic goods operating out of a warehouse near JFK Airport.
+the claimant, a lifelong Queens resident, had spent months sourcing high-quality coffee to distinguish his café in a crowded market. a local business, owned by the claimant, a well-regarded importer of exotic goods operating out of a warehouse near JFK Airport.
 The contract, signed in January 2023, stipulated that Mendoza would deliver 3,000 pounds of premium organic coffee beans in two shipments over three months and guarantee delivery by March 15.

 Problems began when the first 1,000-pound shipment arrived in mid-February—only half the quantity promised, and with inconsistent roasting levels.
 Carter contacted Mendoza, who assured him the second shipment would meet expectations.
 By mid-March, the second truck arrived late and contained just 800 pounds, with many beans appearing visibly damaged.